afaridanquah/digitaltermination.github.io/docs/index.md

 ---------- | -------
 400 | Bad Request -- Your request is invalid.
 401 | Unauthorized -- Your API key is wrong.
-403 | Forbidden -- The simplito requested is hidden for administrators only.
+403 | Forbidden -- The Zeepay requested is hidden for administrators only.
-404 | Not Found -- The specified simplito could not be found.
+404 | Not Found -- The specified Zeepay could not be found.
-405 | Method Not Allowed -- You tried to access a simplito with an invalid method.
+405 | Method Not Allowed -- You tried to access a Zeepay with an invalid method.
 406 | Not Acceptable -- You requested a format that isn't json.
-410 | Gone -- The simplito requested has been removed from our servers.
+410 | Gone -- The Zeepay requested has been removed from our servers.
-418 | I'm a teapot.
-429 | Too Many Requests -- You're requesting too many simplito Slow down!
+429 | Too Many Requests -- You're requesting too many Zeepay Slow down!
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.

 ## Methods